-This movie tells two stories: the birth of a novel, and the life of a couple culminating in the birth of their child.
-All the people the husband meets on their Breton Island get absorbed into this book, transformed and distorted.
-They are the pawns in a fascinating chess game on a life-sized board he plays with the forces of evil and destruction.
-Of course this fantastic game in which the destinies of the characters are resolved is only imaginary.
-Or is it?
-Little by little, he has to fight to save his marriage and the coming child.
+This movie tells two stories: the birth of a novel and the life of a couple culminating in the birth of their child.
+The people the husband meets on their Breton Island get absorbed into this book, transformed and distorted.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 Are they in purgatory after dying in the car crash?
 And then reincarnated as a crabby baby?
 Is the wife alive, or his imaginary friend?
 Is it all a novel?
 Regardless, Varda letting us watch over her shoulder as she sketches with a pencil, erases, corrects, writes alternate paragraphs in the margins.
 Brimming with film magic, knitted tighter even as it fragments.
 I found it refreshing to hear modern music as a score!

 Unlike anything I would have expected from Varda's catalog.
 Gripping, even when it didn't totally feel like it worked.
 The camera movement to the theatricalized acting to the total stream of consciousness storytelling keep this piece one of a kind.
 Amazing to think this film was hated by critics.
 4.5

 If Varda is unmatched in her prolific originality, donning genres, like so many hats, with irrepressible wit and whimsy, The Creatures is perhaps evidence of the 'cost' side of that ledger.
 A film so clearly worth more (and more serious) attention than it was given that no amount of style or cleverness can avert the sense of impending dissatisfaction that sets in at least halfway through...
 Meh.